idnow/de.idnow.ios/README.md

 pod 'UIAlertView+Blocks', '~> 0.8.1'
 pod 'OpenTok', '~> 2.6.1'
 ```
-- Copy the idnow-sdk folder to your project directory or add the repo as a git submodule.
+- Download the current release from and copy the idnow-sdk folder to your project directory
+- Or add the repo as a git submodule (git lfs required.
+For the initial checkout do git lfs pull)
 - Drag idnow-sdk folder into your Xcode project
 - Add "Webkit.framework" and "Accelerate.framework" to your "Link binary with libraries" section
 - Import 'IDnowSDK.h'